Visyond/website-hugo/site/content/pricings/pricing-page.md

                 Share only specific worksheets and/or dashboards with internal or external viewers.
             - title: Extended analysis functionality
               tooltip: >-
-                Extended functionality of analysis modules and more customization options: more displayed drivers in Tornado analysis; ability to run two-way Sensitivity analysis; more iterations and distributions for Monte Carlo Simulations; ability to run Scenario analysis on any number of scenarios.
+                More displayed drivers in Tornado analysis.
+Two-way Sensitivity analysis.
+More iterations and distributions for Monte Carlo Simulations.
+Run Scenario analysis on any number of scenarios.
         #     - title: Remove watermarks
         #       tooltip: >-
         #         Remove Visyond branding.